ElcoLuijendijk/GroMPy-couple/readme.md

     * Scipy: http://sourceforge.net/projects/scipy/files/scipy/
     * Matplotlib: http://matplotlib.org/downloads.html

 These modules are available as standalone packages, follow the links above to download the installation files or use your package manager to install them.
 For Mac and Windows operating systems an easy way to get a working version of python and these modules is to install free Python distributions that already contain all the necessary modules, such as [Anaconda](https://www.anaconda.com), [Canopy](https://www.enthought.com/products/canopy) or [pythonxy](http://python-xy.github.io).
-Note that the Windows version of escript has not been updated since 2013 and may not work with the current version of Grompy.
+Note that the Windows version of escript has not been updated since 2013 and may not work with the current version of GroMPy-couple.

-Grompy was tested on Ubuntu linux versions 14.04 and 16.04, and escript versions 4.0 to 5.1.
+GroMPy-couple was tested on Ubuntu linux versions 14.04, 16.04 and 18.04 and escript versions 4.0 to 5.1.

 ### Installing escript and Grompy
 * Click the download link on the right for a zip file of the source code, or clone the repository
 * Install escript
     * get the code here: https://launchpad.net/escript-finley
     * an installation guide can be found here: http://esys.geocomp.uq.edu.au/docs
-* Unzip the grompy source code
+* Unzip the GroMPy-couple source code

 ### Running an example dataset
 * Navigate to the directory where you have installed escript and navigate the src/bin directory
-* Execute Grompy by executing the following command from the command line:
+* Execute GroMPy-couple by executing the following command from the command line:

 ```shell
 ./run-escript grompy_directory/grompy.py model_input/model_parameters.py
 ```

-* `grompy_directory` is the directory where you have saved Grompy.
-Grompy will now simulate groundwater flow and coastal groundwater discharge using input parameters stored in the file `model_parameters.py` in the model_input directory.
+* `grompy_directory` is the directory where you have saved GroMPy-couple.
+GroMPy-couple will now simulate groundwater flow and coastal groundwater discharge using input parameters stored in the file `model_parameters.py` in the model_input directory.
-* Alternatively you can also run Grompy directly from the same directory where Grompy is located by typing `python grompy.py model_input/model_parameters.py`.
+* Alternatively you can also run GroMPy-couple directly from the same directory where GroMPy-couple is located by typing `python grompy.py model_input/model_parameters.py`.
 However for this to work you first need to add a number of variables to your .bashrc or profile file.
 Go to the escript/bin directory and type `./run-escript -v` to get a list of the items that you have to add (PATH, LD_LIBRARY_PATH, PYTHONPATH and ESCRIPT_NUM_THREADS), and copy-paste them to you barshrc file.
-After restarting your terminal and you should now be able to run Grompy directly without using `run-escript`.
+After restarting your terminal and you should now be able to run GroMPy-couple directly without using `run-escript`.

 ## Model input